Flight delays and cancellations at London Gatwick Airport so far today

 ARRIVALS:

-No inbound flights have been cancelled or delayed so far today at London Gatwick
+There have been no further cancellations or delays to inbound flights today at London Gatwick

 DEPARTURES: